bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 given as item.
 When using loops in ansible, the variable **item** stores the value of the current loop index.

-It is also possible to provide the loop with a list from the inventory, like the one we wrote before:
+It is possible to provide the loop with a list from the inventory, like the one we wrote before:

 .. code-block:: yaml